CEMeNT-PSAAP/MCDC-TNT/README.md

 This code will have the following physics implemented:
-1. multigroup
+1. monoenergetic
 2. multiregion (slab geometry)
 3. particles produced from fissions
-4. egienvalue itterations
+4. surface tracking and track length estimators
 5. trainsent modeling